-As you think about all this, lots of questions may run through your mind.
-It all can be quite confusing.
-There’s certainly a lot to learn.
-A great place to start is knowing that you have the right to feel comfortable, to be treated with respect, and to stay healthy and safe in your relationships.
+As you think about your sexuality, a great place to start is knowing that you have the right to feel comfortable, to be treated with respect, and to stay healthy and safe in your relationships.

 Having information can help you take care of yourself and feel more confident.
-Here at girlshealth.gov you can check out lots of helpful information, from the plusses of abstinence to different types of birth control and much more.
-Click on the links below to get started.
+Girlshealth.gov has lots of helpful info, from the plusses of abstinence to different ways to prevent pregnancy.
+Click below to get started.